The Atacama Cosmology Telescope: Delensed Power Spectra and Parameters: Delensing Pipeline

 We reconstruct the minimum-variance lensing convergence map for the D56 patch by first converting the $Q$ and $U$ prepared patch maps to $E$ and $B$ maps using the flat-sky pure $E\mbox{-}B$ decomposition method outlined in~\cite{Louis2013} and discussed first in~\cite{Smith2006}.
 This $E\mbox{-}B$ decomposition has the advantage that it clearly isolates the low-cosmic-variance $B$-mode field, allowing us to mitigate and test for $E\mbox{-}B$ leakage; it also simplifies the analysis because $E$ and $B$ fields are independent of the coordinate system used.
 We then generate two-dimensional filters used to make the lensing reconstructions by adding together the two-dimensional lensed CMB theory spectrum and foreground theory spectrum (assuming azimuthal symmetry), and two-dimensional noise power spectrum ($N_{2D}$ described in Section~\ref{sec:data}), appropriate for each map, after deconvolving the latter with the effective beam.
 In addition, we apply the following $\ell$-space cuts to the lensing filters:~($|\ell_{x_{\rm{min}}}|$, $|\ell_{y_{\rm{min}}}|$, $\ell_{\rm{min}}$, $\ell_{\rm{max}}$) = ($90, 50, 500, 3000$) for both temperature and polarization maps.
 We apply the $|\ell_{x_{\rm{min}}}|$ and $|\ell_{y_{\rm{min}}}|$ cuts to remove ground pick up, the $\ell_{\rm{min}}$ cut to minimize atmospheric contamination and large-scale systematics, and the $\ell_{\rm{max}}$ cut to minimize extragalactic foreground contamination.

-Using these lensing filters and the $T, E,$ and $B$ maps, we reconstruct lensing convergence maps using a flat-sky, quadratic lensing estimator, following the procedure detailed in~\cite{Zaldarriaga1999,Hu2002,Sherwin2017}.
-Our use of a flat-sky reconstruction algorithm is justified since the D56 sky patch is relatively small (about $1\%$ of the total sky area), close to the equator, and only spans about ten degrees in declination.
+Using these lensing filters and the $T, E,$ and $B$ maps, we reconstruct lensing convergence maps using a flat-sky, quadratic lensing estimator, following the procedure detailed in~\cite{Zaldarriaga1999,Hu2002,Sherwin2017}.{\footnote{Given the noise level in our maps, this quadratic estimator is optimal.
+For lower noise levels, one can improve the delensing efficiency by switching to an iterative maximum likelihood estimator~\cite{Smith2012}.}} Our use of a flat-sky reconstruction algorithm is justified since the D56 sky patch is relatively small (about $1\%$ of the total sky area), close to the equator, and only spans about ten degrees in declination.
 We find a mean normalization bias across Fourier modes in the lensing reconstruction of $0.1\%$ due to the use of a flat-sky, as opposed to a curved-sky, reconstruction algorithm; we correct for this normalization bias with the MC bias correction discussed below.
 We note that all other harmonic-space algorithmic steps throughout this work are done with spherical harmonic transforms, with the exception of the FFT-based lensing routine detailed in~\cite{Hu2002,Sherwin2017} and described above, the pixel window deconvolution, and the Fourier-space filtering.

 We further process the reconstructed lensing convergence maps, $\kappa$, by applying an $L$-space cut to each convergence map such that ($L_{\rm{min}}$, $L_{\rm{max}}$) = (80, 3000); the $L_{\rm{min}}$ cut restricts $\kappa$ to modes minimally impacted by uncertainty in the mean field map discussed below, and the $L_{\rm{max}}$ cut ensures we only include modes accurately modeled in the simulations.
 Then we construct a two-dimensional estimate of the lensing noise power, $N(\mathbf{L})$, that is computed using Eq.~11 in~\cite{Hu2002}, which takes as input the $\ell$-space lensing filters described above.
 We construct the Fourier-space minimum-variance convergence map,